-A liability of the business reflects that there will be a transfer of entity’s economic benefit (mostly sum of money) in the future to other entities (suppliers, lenders etc.) due to any past transaction or in other words we can say liability on the financial records show the sum of money that is owed by the business to other persons/entity due to any purchase of goods or receipt of services or may be due to any borrowing of money.
+Liability of the business reflects that there will be a transfer of entity’s economic benefit (mostly sum of money) in the future to other entities (suppliers, lenders, etc.) due to any past transaction or in other words, we can say liability on the financial records show the sum of money that is owed by the business to other persons/entity due to any purchase of goods or receipt of services or maybe due to any borrowing of money.

 The liabilities of the business are divided majorly into two categories:

-- Current Liabilities: Current Liabilities are the short term obligations of the business that are expected to be settled by the business within a period of one year from the reporting date.
-The examples of the current liabilities are accounts payable, short term debts, notes payable, advances received from customers etc.
+1. Current Liabilities: Current Liabilities are the short term obligations of the business that are expected to be settled by the business within a period of one year from the reporting date.
+The examples of the current liabilities are accounts payable, short-term debts, notes payable, advances received from customers, etc.

-- Non-Current Liabilities: Non-current liabilities are the long term obligations of the business that are expected to be settled over longer periods (more than a year) from the reporting date.
-For example long term loans repayable after a year, debentures issued by the company, etc.
+2. Non-Current Liabilities: Non-current liabilities are the long-term obligations of the business that are expected to be settled over longer periods (more than a year) from the reporting date.
+For example long-term loans repayable after a year, debentures issued by the company, etc.

 Examples of Liability